 Sourcing is vital to staffing companies.
 We have an unlimited amount of sources: Job boards, Linkedin, social media, sourcing partners, etc.

-You also need to track where you are getting most submissions, interviews, and the best candidates from.
+You also need to track where you are getting the most submissions, interviews, and the best candidates.
 Once you know which channel works for you, you can start focusing more on it.

-Leaders of staffing companies need to look at all end-to-end expenses: recruiters, sales persons, softwares, staff, infrastructure etc. when evaluating cost per hire.
+Leaders of staffing companies need to look at all end-to-end expenses: recruiters, salespersons, software, staff, infrastructure, etc. when evaluating cost per hire.
 They need to figure out the burden on the company by adding all the costs including payroll, overhead expenses, etc.

 A good candidate pipeline is extremely important for any staffing business.
 When a customer hires a staffing company, they are looking for quick access to qualified candidates.

 The customers expect the recruiters to have already established relationships with numerous candidates that have experience and that have already been vetted.